jcrd/passless/README.md

   -f CONFIG     Path to config file
   -l LOGIN      Get password of SITE with given login -c            Copy password to clipboard
-  -p            Push commits to git remote
-  -P            Do not pull from git remote before editing -v            Show version
+  -p            Push commits to git remote after editing -P            Do not pull from git remote before editing -v            Show version